Developmental milestones record - 2 years

 - Can kick a ball without losing balance

-- Can pick up objects while standing, without losing balance (often occurs by 15 months, and would be cause for concern if you don't see it by 2 years)
+- Can pick up objects while standing, without losing balance (This often occurs by 15 months.
+It is a cause for concern if not seen by 2 years.)

-- Can run with better coordination, although the stance may still be wide
+- Can run with better coordination.
+(May still have a wide stance.)

 - May be ready for toilet training

-- At 24 months, they are about half their final adult height
+- At 24 months, will reach about half final adult height

 Sensory and cognitive markers:

-- Able to put on simple clothes without help (often better at removing clothes than putting them on)
+- Able to put on simple clothes without help (The child is often better at removing clothes than putting them on.)

-- Able to communicate needs such as thirst, hunger, need to use the restroom
+- Able to communicate needs such as thirst, hunger, need to go to the bathroom

 - Can organize phrases of 2 - 3 words

-- Understand 2-step command ("give me the ball and then get your shoes")
+- Can understand 2-step command such as "give me the ball and then get your shoes"

-- Allow the child to help around the house and participate in the daily family responsibilities.
+- Allow the child to help around the house and take part in the daily family chores.

-- Encourage and provide the necessary space for physical activity.
+- Encourage active play and provide enough space for healthy physical activity.